Niche ResearchStrategyTrends

 Why?
 Because nobody is searching for it.

-To succeed in Print on Demand in 2026, you need to shift your mindset from "artist" to "data analyst."
-You need to find what people are already looking to buy before you create the design.
+To make money in Print on Demand, you need to find what people are already looking to buy before you create the design.

 The Problem with "Follow Your Passion"